FidelusAleksander/ghcertified/content/questions/actions/question-042.md

 - [x] Use artifacts to save binaries produced by a build job to use in a subsequent deploy job to deploy a new version of an application
 - [ ] Use artifacts to reuse files that don't change often between jobs or workflow runs, such as build dependencies from a package management system.
 > Caching should be used for that https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#comparing-artifacts-and-dependency-caching
-- [ ] Use artifacts to create new versions of Your application together with release notes, mentions and/or contributors
+- [ ] Use artifacts to create new versions of your application together with release notes, mentions and/or contributors
 > That's a use case for releases, not artifacts